Guns N’ Roses were in turmoil in 1995.

 Slash did not confirm or deny the accusations, but Scott Weiland chose to go on the offense.

-The plot then thickened…
+Then the plot thickened…

-Weiland’s erratic behaviour and shots at Axl didn’t sit well with Slash, who reportedly told him to lay off his former friend before he ruins any chance of them repairing their already mangled relationship.
+Weiland’s erratic behaviour and shots at Rose didn’t sit well with Slash, who reportedly told him to lay off his former friend before he ruins any chance of them repairing their already mangled relationship.

 “I went to see Axl, I called at his house but he wasn’t there.
 I wrote a note which said something like, “Let’s work this out, call me – Slash” and I handed it to his assistant, but never heard back.”